 CODRINGTON, Kenneth de Burgh.
-India 5.6.1899 — 1.1.1986.
+Murree, Punjab 5.6.1899 — 1.1.1986.
 British Archaeologist and Art Historian of India.
-Son of colonel H. de B. C. of Indian army, grew up in the North-West Frontier.
-Educated at Sherbane School and Cadet College, Wellington, India, then at Corpus Christi in Cambridge and Wadham College in Oxford.
+Son of Lieutenant (then Major-General) Harry de B. C. of Indian army and Helen Maud Vaughan, grew up in the North-West Frontier.
+Educated at Sherbane School and Cadet College, Wellington, South India, then at Corpus Christi in Cambridge and Wadham College in Oxford.
 In 1917 joined Indian army, invalided 1921.
 B.A.
 1921, M.A.
 1926.
 Professor of Archaeology and Fellow of Graduate School at University of Cincinnati 1925-26.
 From 1931 Honorary Lecturer at University College and S.O.A.S. in London, from 1948 Professor of Indian Archaeology there.
 Retired in 1966.
 In 1935-48 also Keeper of Indian Section in Victoria and Albert Museum.
 In 1940-42 on archaeological mission in Afghanistan, but in fact worked for British intelligence.
-In 1940 at Hackin’s excavations in, in 1972 directed the excavations at Anuradhapura, Sri Lanka.
+In 1940 at Hackin’s excavations in Begram, in 1972 directed the excavations at Anuradhapura, Sri Lanka.
 Married 1921 Elizabeth Gill and after divorce 1927 Philippa Christine.

 Publications: Ancient India from the earliest times to the Guptas with notes on the architecture and sculpture of the mediæval period.
 15+65 p.
 76 pl.
 L. 1926.

 – An Introduction to the Study of Medieval Indian Sculpture.
 31 p.
 24 pl.
 L. 1929.